-10th October is World Homeless Day & Stronger Kent Community Fair at Hazlitt Theatre Maidstone
+10th October was World Homeless Day & also the Stronger Kent Community Fair at Hazlitt Theatre Maidstone.
+Local charities came together to show how much can be achieved when we join together.

 HARVEST FESTIVALS 2018